aroulin/lisp-bread/README.md

-Experimenting with LISP and bread recipes.
+Experimenting with emacs LISP and bread recipes.

 (minutes-to-hours (total-time *tessinois-bread*))